-When a petition is filed with the court alleging that a student has committed a delinquent act that would be felony if committed by an adult, the clerk of court is required to notify the clerk of the school district that the petition has been filed and the nature of the allegations in the petition.
+When a petition is filed with a court alleging that a student has committed a delinquent act that would be a felony if committed by an adult, the clerk of court is required to notify the clerk of the school district that the petition has been filed and the nature of the allegations are.
 Wis.
-Stats.
-Sec.
-938.396(2g)(m)1.
-If for some reason, the petition is closed, dismissed, or otherwise terminated without a finding of delinquency, the clerk must also notify the school of that termination.
-Id.
+Stat. §938.396(2g)(m).
+Within five days of the court's dispositional order on the petition, the court clerk must also notify the school if any of the following occur: